How to Detect GameGuardian on Rooted Android in Android Games

 To detect and block GameGuardian on rooted devices, even when GameGuardian is using root privileges to hide itself, Appdome requests root access for itself through an app permission request to the mobile user.
 If the permission request is approved, Appdome will use the root access it has been granted in order to detect and block GameGuardian; if the user denies the permission request, a different Threat Event will be sent (UserDeniedRootRequest).

-Detecting Game Guardian on a Rooted Android device on Android apps by Using Appdome
+Detect Game Guardian on a Rooted Android device on Android apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect Game Guardian on a Rooted Android device without an SDK or gateway: